 - Within the Drawing Tools Format tab, click the downward pointing arrow located within the Shape Styles group (highlighted in blue within Figure 2, above) to bring up the Shape Styles drop-down gallery that you can see in Figure 3.

 Figure 3: Shape Styles drop-down gallery

-Figure 4: Shape Style applied to the shape
+Figure 4: Shape Style Live Preview on the shape

 - Remember to save your presentation often.